-Whilst there is no guarantee of success, the Group believes that only through further investments in sales and marketing, and product development will Azeus be able to move forward.
-With sound core business fundamentals providing us with a strong support system, the Group will be able to focus on building up new business and expanding internationally to secure the longterm future of Azeus.
+Our Group believes that only through further investments in sales and marketing, and product development will Azeus be able to keep pace with innovation and achieve new levels of growth.
+With sound core business fundamentals providing us with a strong support system, our Group remains focused on building up our capacity in Azeus Product Sales segment through aggressive investment in our software products as we seek to unlock further shareholder value and secure the long-term future of Azeus.